naturalness/sensibility/README.rst

 Sensibility
 ***********

 Finds and fixes syntax errors.
-Currently in development, and in less of a working stage.
+In development.

     **NOTE**: The cmput680_ tag has a working proof-of-concept.
 Clone the `old repo`_ at the ``cmput680`` tag: